Towards solving the mass-composition problem in ultra high energy cosmic rays: Introduction

 \section{Introduction}

-Mass composition is the most controversial problem which at present blocks the study of ultra high energy cosmic rays (UHECR) from further successful development.
+Mass composition still remains a controversial issue in Ultra High Energy Cosmic Rays (UHECR).
 The three biggest detectors, Pierre Auger (referred here as 'Auger'), Telescope Array (referred as 'TA') and HiRes, have obtained contradictory results concerning mass composition of primary particles in the energy range (3 - 100)~EeV (1 EeV = $1\times 10^{18}$ eV).
-At (1-3) EeV all three detectors agree with light composition, protons or protons and Helium, but in the range (3 - 100)~EeV the Auger detector, the biggest one, founds a progressively heavier mass composition with increasing energy, reaching probably Iron at the end of the spectrum, while the other two detectors report the same mass composition as at lower energy.
+At (1-3) EeV all three detectors agree with light composition, protons or protons and Helium, but in the range (3 - 100)~EeV the Auger detector, the biggest one, founds a progressively heavier mass composition with increasing energy, while the other two detectors report the mass composition similar to that at lower energy.

 At present there are two basic methods to study the mass composition of UHECR: direct measurements and indirect tests.
 The more reliable direct method is based on the observation of the fluorescent light produced by Extensive Air Showers (EAS) in the atmosphere.
 The indirect test is based on the signatures of mass composition in the primary energy spectrum and we start with it as more old and less constraining.